 Professional Tax in Andhra Pradesh

 Section 276 of the Indian constitution lays down the provisions relating to professional tax in the country.
-This form of tax is collected by the State Government from salaried individuals or people engaged in professions such as a doctor, lawyer, chartered accountant, etc. In Andhra Pradesh, the Commercial Taxes Department is designated as the nodal agency which collects such taxes from professionals in the State.
+This form of tax is collected by the State Government from salaried individuals or people engaged in professions such as a doctor, lawyers, chartered accountants, etc. In Andhra Pradesh, the Commercial Taxes Department is designated as the nodal agency which collects such taxes from professionals in the State.
 In this article, we look at the various aspects of Professional Tax in Andhra Pradesh.

 Roots of the Regulation

-Professional tax in Andhra Pradesh is levied in accordance with the Trades, Callings and Employments Act of 1987.
+Professional tax in Andhra Pradesh is levied in accordance with the Trades, Callings, and Employments Act of 1987.
 As is the case with any other tax forms, it is imposed so as to address the pertinent requirements of the State.

-The constitution entitles a State Government or the concerned bodies; which in this case is the Commercial Taxes Department, to impose professional taxes on people engaged in any profession, trade, calling or employment.
+The constitution entitles a State Government or the concerned bodies; which in this case is the Commercial Taxes Department, to impose professional taxes on people engaged in any profession, trade, calling, or employment.
 The tax so levied should not be above Rs.
-2,500 in a year; considering the ‘ability to pay’ principle.’
+2,500 in a year; considering the ‘ability to pay principle.’